How to Repair Pond Liner Leaks & Damage (Top Methods Compared)

 If you have a waterfall or fountain running, and live in a very warm climate, you may see up to 8 inches of water loss to evaporation every week!
 This is because more water vapor is exposed to the air and heat for evaporation to occur, reducing the pond water level drastically.

 Evaporation should never cause a sudden decrease in water level over night, however, and anything over 2 inches in a 24 hour period is likely not being caused by evaporation.

 Other common causes of leaky ponds include improperly installed skimmer boxes, objects blocking waterfalls, or even hose leaks within your pond circuit.
 The only way to determine if these are the cause of the leakage is to physically inspect and monitor them during operation and check for leaks.

 A skimmer box needs to be carefully attached to the pond liner to prevent water leaking into the surrounding sediment, so it could be possible the liner around the skimmer is damaged.
 A waterfall that is being blocked may have water leaking over the sides of the display, possibly draining into your garden.
 Leaky hose pipes can cause a gradual lose of water, and could be anywhere in your pond, from pump to filter box.

-If you’re confident the cause is not evaporation, and you’ve checked the above points, you can follow the steps below to confirm the leak is caused by a damage pond liner:
+If you’re confident the cause is not evaporation, and you’ve checked the above points, you can follow the steps below to confirm the leak is caused by a damaged pond liner:

-- Fill the pond water to appropriate level
+- Fill the pond water to the appropriate level

 - Unplug the pond pump and all equipment